Live Margate project

 We are targeting problem buildings which have been derelict and unoccupied for years.
 The list above shows the properties which have so far been refurbished and brought back into use for affordable rent.Permalink

 Thanet District Council and Kent County Council will continue to work on this programme throughout the next 10-15 years.
 We hope you will start to see a progressive difference and improvement in your community and neighbourhood.Permalink

 We want local people to play an important part in this programme by being involved in keeping the areas you live in respectable and as tidy as possible, making sure the pride that you have in your home is kept high, helping to keep the look and feel of your area to a high standard.Permalink

-The birthplace of the British seaside is undergoing a renaissance and the town is about to boom.
+The birthplace of the British seaside has undergone a renaissance and is enjoying a surge in tourism in recent years.

 Margate is benefiting from direct investment into the town.
 The money is being used to help transform the area into a great place to live, work and visit.